KernelCaleb/Kustonomicon/Learn/README.md

 ...

 ## Fun Facts
-- Named after `Jacques Cousteau` as a reference to "exploring the ocean of data"
+- Named after `Jacques Cousteau` as a reference to *exploring the ocean of data*